PurpleKingdomGames/ultraviolet-docs/website/documentation/guide/gotchas.md

 #### Indigo import collisions

+> Will be fixed once version 0.4.0 is released.

 If you're using Ultraviolet with Indigo, then you stand a chance of import collisions.
 The main culprits are that both Ultraviolet and Indigo contains instances of things like classes called `Shader` and `vec4`.

 The simplest workaround here is to declare your UV shader code in an object in a separate file, or in a sub object as follows: